sin5678/inav_cn_wiki/iNavFlight-Missions.md

 Prior to engaging any automated mode, it is advisable to verify that you have reasonable satellite performance.
 Even with 10+ satellites and HDOP < 1.5, there is a remote possibility that you might experience 'a bad satellite day'; there's an example described in [issue 431](https://github.com/iNavFlight/inav/issues/431).
 An easy way to verify you have good coverage is to try POSHOLD before executing a mission (or RTH).

+# Waypoint Mode

+As soon as iNav starts a leg on a WP mission, it will attempt to reach the leg altitude, so if you have

+* WP 1, altitude 10m
+* WP 2, altitude 50m

+On engaging WP mode, iNav will attempt to reach 10m altitude.
+On passing WP 1, iNav will attempt to reach 50m.
+Altitude is not taken into consideration in determining when a waypoint is reached (only latitude / longitude).

+WP mode is only disengaged under the following circumstances:

+1. GPS is lost (will switch to emergency landing and land)
+2. Failsafe took over (Radio link lost)
+3. Pilot manually disables WP mode by either turning off the switch or enabling RTH
+4. The end of the mission is reached.

 # Advanced configuration
 ## 3DR
 ### Hardware